crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 *journeyman* infrastructure generalist, you will need to take my word for it; but you can observe this for yourself, if only via anecdotal evidence which confirms this hypothesis.
 Here is where the *data driven* folks would ask for proof that microservices are more expensive.
 This is the wrong question to ask.
-Microservices are clearly more expensive; 2 > 1, by mere counting, if you want data.
+Microservices are clearly more expensive; 2 > 1, by mere counting.
-The proof which is necessary to justify doing something 2x, and mandating your business incur this cost, is to PROVE THAT YOU NEED THIS COST.
+The proof which is necessary to justify doing something 2x, and mandating your business incur this cost, is instead, to prove you need this additional 2x, 60%+ tax.

 This document gives you the outline; how much more effective must we be?  **You must be 60% more effective with the microservices split, to justify using microservices over libraries.**  You can come up with your own number if you wish, but if it is < 60%, you are probably lying to yourself, or having a programmer lie to you because they prefer microservices.
 Those programmers don't care about the costs though, as they are not incentivized properly to cut costs.

 In fact, higher complexity _favors_ the programmers.
+Not only because of job security through code obscurity.

-There is a clear reason this happens, repeatedly, and this is an obvious outcome of corporate interaction... get ready here it is....
+There is a clear reason this happens, repeatedly, and this is an obvious outcome of corporate interaction...

 ## The argument: Microservices deploy quicker

-**The argument:**  A junior programmer will tell you there is **obvious** cost savings to microservices.
+**The argument:**  A programmer will tell you there is **obvious** cost savings to microservices.
 We don't need to wait for team Y to deploy and we are team X.  This is a clear savings.
 There are some costs, but nothing in comparison to the cost of waiting a week, or a month, to ship my software.
 This is frustrating and we don't like it, and for this reason, we need to do microservices (or micro-frontends!)
 Micro-front ends